ART-Group-it/GASP/README.md

   </tr>
   <tr>
     <td>description</td>
     <td><code itemprop="description">The dataset consists of list of cited abstracts associated with the corresponding source abstract.
-The goal is to generete a paper abstract give cited paper's abstracts.</code></td>
+The goal is to generete the abstract of a target paper given the abstracts of cited papers.</code></td>
   </tr>
   <tr>
     <td>provider</td>